looooo/pastix/docs/doxygen/chapters/Pastix_GPU.md

 In addition to the requirements of the sequential or MPI version, you'll need:

     * A CUDA library
-    * A runtime system mong:
+    * A runtime system among:
       * StarPU (https://starpu.gitlabpages.inria.fr)
       * PaRSEC (http://icl.utk.edu/parsec/)